usamaali012/django-mosh-1/Section_3.md

 # ASSOSIATION CLASS:
 	 - Which represents the relationship between other 2 classes (tables) who are in Many to Many Relationship. e.g., Contacts and Groups are two classes which are in many to many relationship and we create an assosiation class called GroupContacts which shows relationship between these classes.
 	- One Many-to-Many Relationship with an Assosiation Class or Two 1-to-Many Relationship

 # Monolith:
 	- When code becomes too big
-# A good design is with MINIMAL COUPLING between Apps (Django) meaning and Apps does NOT depend on each other for their functionality.
+# A good design is with MINIMAL COUPLING between Apps (Django) meaning Apps does NOT depend on each other for their functionality.
 # HIGH COHESION (FOCUS) meaning each app is focused on a specific piece of functionality and includes everything needed to fulfil that piece of functionality.

 # For Monetary Values, Always use DecimalField.
 FloatField have rounding issues.